 - Many readers wrote that they don’t know what a public key is, or they didn’t know how to use it.

-- Some readers appended their OpenPGP public key, but our GnuPG clients failed to use them as their OpenPGP implementations appended the key in an unsupported format.
-So our reply was in cleartext as we couldn’t download their public key elsewhere.
+- Some readers appended their OpenPGP public keys, but GnuPG failed to import them as their OpenPGP implementations appended the key in an unsupported format.
+So our reply was in cleartext as we couldn’t download their public keys elsewhere.

-- Two readers also appended their private keys, showing the well-known usability problems of some OpenPGP implementations again.
+- Two readers attached their private keys, again showing the long-known usability problems of some OpenPGP implementations.